satvik6304/movie-recom-system/README.md

 Welcome everyone!
 Here is your python based movie suggestion app!CineFile is designed to assist you in discovering  movies based on your preferences and mood.
 Whether you're in for a specific genre, want to explore movies by a favorite actor, or simply looking for recommendations, CineFile has got you covered.
 Enjoy the experience!
 # 🎬 Movie Recommendation System

-A simple genre based - movie recommendation system built with Python, Streamlit, and TMDB API.
+A simple genre based - movie recommendation system built with Python, Flutter, and TMDB API.

 ## 🔍 Features